Giovinezza (graduation song): Themes

-Oxilia's verses, at once joyous and melancholy, celebrated the end of the carefree bohemian age of studies, which also marked the end of his joys, student loves, and the vigor and swagger of his twenties.
+Oxilia's verses, at once joyous and melancholy, celebrated the end of the bohemian age of studies, which also marked the end of his joys, student loves, and the vigor and swagger of his twenties.

 According to a study published in 2013 by Patrizia Deabate, the original version of the hymn was Oxilia's response to a poem written half a century earlier by the Milanese Emilio Praga, a "cursed" poet belonging to the Scapigliatura movement.
 The Hymn, moreover, would have its earliest roots in the exaltation of the youth of the French Revolution, with its reference to a symbol contained in Eugène Delacroix's famous painting, Liberty Leading the People, housed in the Louvre Museum in Paris.

 A thesis reiterated, with further historical and literary references, in the preface to "Canti brevi" by Nino Oxilia, in the 2014 reissue edited by Patrizia Deabate for the series directed by Roberto Rossi Precerutti, Neos Edizioni, Turin.

 After the discovery and restoration of the 1918 film Addio giovinezza (Goodbye Youth) in Japan, which was presented at the 2014 Festival del Cinema Ritrovato in Bologna, the connections between the film and the anthem in its transformation from the goliardic version of 1909 to the warlike version of the Arditi of 1917 were identified.